 Here at Eze Castle Integration, we’re constantly talking about the evolving security landscape and the technical tools and layers of security required to keep your firm's sensitive information safe.
 Today, we're here to talk about one extremely important layer of security that firms often overlook: employee training.

 Though sometimes underestimated, developing and implementing a comprehensive employee training program creates an internal culture of security and ensures that all employees maintain a "security-first approach" to everything they do.
-This will make your employees an asset to your data security as opposed to a threat and bolsters your firm's cybersecurity strategy.
+This will make your employees an asset to your data security as opposed to a threat and bolsters your firm's cyber strategy.

 Start with previously developed security programs.